 Sealey PG981 Tyre Pressure Gauge

-Sealey make excellent, motorcycle specific equipment and this digital gauge is no exception.
+Sealey makes excellent motorcycle-specific equipment, and this digital gauge is no exception.

-A quality display, protected by rubber fins and a braided cable makes this resistant to most knocks and drops that you might experience in a garage environment.
+A quality display, protected by rubber fins and a braided cable, makes this resistant to most knocks and drops you might experience in a garage environment.

 It’s powered by a single lithium cell battery, estimated to give 4000 cycles.

-The auto-off function is great for prolonging battery life, but in practise it turns off too quickly – often before you’re finished using it.
+The auto-off function is great for prolonging battery life, but in practice, it turns off too quickly – often before you’re finished using it.

-A pressure release valve is included to allow you to bleed out air until you hit the right reading.
+A pressure release valve is included to allow you to bleed out air until you hit the correct reading.